PierreGode/MMM-Chores/README.md

 Go to http://yourmirrorIP:5003/ #page will be reachable within same network.
 > [!CAUTION]
 > DO NOT expose application with portforward
+> No.. the login will not protect you a trained goldfish can hack it.

 ## Push Notifications